REPORTS

 Perhaps it will bring colossal funds to the country's budget?
 Let us check by consulting the Federal Treasury website and downloading data on the country's 2020 consolidated budget.
 What do we see?
 All budget revenues from coal mining tax in 2020 amounted to only 12.4 billion rubles, or 0.03% of budget revenues!
 Let me remind you that the Zaryadye Park in Moscow cost (Moscow Mayor) Sobyanin 14 billion rubles - more than the state has received from the entire coal industry, which is a source of incredible environmental disasters for several the country's eastern regions.

-Zaryadye cost more than the budget received from the entire coal industry in a year
+Zaryadye park in Moscow costs more than the budget received from the entire coal industry in a year

 At the same time, we have also subsidized all non-profit coal exports!
 Coal miners traditionally received large discounts from Russian Railways for the transportation of coal exports, and now there are plans for 175 billion rubles out of the National Welfare Fund being targeted at the construction of the eastern branch of the Baikal-Amur Mainline (BAM) to expand coal exports to China.